Yuno Gasai: In Future Diary

 At the start of the series, both Yuno and Yuki are chosen by Deus Ex Machina, the God of Time and Space, to be participants of the Diary Game, a battle royal whose winner will succeed Deus and inherit his powers.
 As the Second Diary Holder, Yuno allies herself with Yuki (the First Diary Holder) to kill the remaining ten Diary Holders.
 Together, they use Yuno's Yukiteru Diary, which details Yuki's actions in ten-minute intervals, in conjunction with Yuki's Random Diary, which gives details of what happens around his surroundings but nothing about him, in order to overcome their own diaries' weaknesses.
 After killing most of the opposing Diary Holders with Yuno, Yuki discovers the corpses of Yuno's parents, as well as a third corpse, within a quarter of her home and learns through Aru Akise, an artificial human created by Deus to witness the events of the Diary Game, that the third corpse actually belongs to the Yuno Gasai of this timeline and the Yuno he currently knows and interacts with originates from another timeline in which she won the Diary Game by pretending to commit double-suicide with the Yuki of that timeline as the end of the world came closer, but discovered not even the power of a god could resurrect the dead.
-In her sorrow, Yuno went back in time, creating a Second World in the process, and murdered and replaced her other self.
+In her sorrow, Yuno went back in time, creating a Second World in the process, and killed and replaced her other self.

 Exposed in the end, Yuno uses her powers to return to the past again, creating a Third World, in order to relive everything again.
 Yuki and Minene Uryū, the Ninth Diary Holder, follow her to change all their terrible futures, including Yuno's to prevent the Diary Game from happening.
 Thinking she is just using Yuki, she tries to rid herself of him by sealing him in an utopia of illusions, but he breaks free using his love and force.
-Yuno, realizing that she really loves him, commits suicide to let him win the Diary Game, allowing him to become the God of Time and Space of the Second World.
+Realizing that she really loves Yuki, Yuno commits suicide to let him win the Diary Game, allowing him to become the God of Time and Space of the Second World.
 Third World Yuno is able to find happiness with her parents, and subsequently receives the memories of First World Yuno from Murumuru.
 As Yuno gains the memories of her other self, she is chosen by Third World Deus to be his successor as Goddess of the Third World.
 She then uses her newly given divine powers to create a pathway to the Second World and finally reunite with Yuki as they prepare to fulfill their promise of stargazing together.